Language

 6

-Expand the Cost Estimator, select your currency, and enter unit prices.
-The tool calculates a total cost breakdown with locale-aware formatting.
+Open the Cost Estimator, choose your currency, and enter unit prices.
+The tool returns a line-by-line breakdown and an estimated total with locale-aware formatting.

 Features